CyranoB/flash_cards/docs/backend_structure_document.md

 > - Serverless architecture with Next.js API routes for scalability
 > - Stateless design with client-side session storage for transcript text
 > - RESTful API approach with operation-based routing
-> - Server-side asynchronous PDF processing using `pdf-text-extract` and Redis for status tracking
+> - Server-side asynchronous PDF processing using `pdf-parse` and Redis for status tracking (no temp files)
 > - OpenAI integration for AI processing
 > - Comprehensive error handling and logging
 > - Configurable file size (client-side enforced) and word count limits via environment variables